gdask/hostlookuper/README.md

 # Hostlookuper Fork

 This project is modified, to cater cloud-internal zone testing in mutliple clusters.
+Introduces an endpoint-watcher element, which checks for Endpoint CRs in the cluster and compared the dns response with the cluster state.
+Also introduces a dns-rotation element, which updates an IP record every few seconds.

 ### Local Build & Deploy to kind
 make push